Vassbotna

-Vassbotna is a village in the southern part of the municipality of Høylandet in Trøndelag county, Norway.
-The village is located on an isthmus between the lakes Eidsvatnet and Grungstadvatnet, about 11 km southwest of the village of Høylandet and about 11 km northeast of the village of Skogmo (in neighboring Overhalla municipality).
-Drageid Church is located in this village, and it serves the people in the southern part of Høylandet municipality.
+Vassbotna is a village in the southern part of Høylandet Municipality in Trøndelag county, Norway.
+The village is located on an isthmus between the lakes Eidsvatnet and Grungstadvatnet, about 11 km southwest of the village of Høylandet and about 11 km northeast of the village of Skogmo (in neighboring Overhalla Municipality).
+Drageid Church is located in this village, and it serves the people in the southern part of Høylandet Municipality.